avshepelev/CarND-MPC-Project/README.md

 - v = v + a * dt

 ### Timestep Length and Elapsed Duration (N & dt)
 A value of 30 was chosen for N (number of timesteps) and 0.05 for dt (duration between timesteps).
 This gives the vehicle a 1.5 sec "lookahead", which I felt was adequate.
+N values of 10 and 20 were also tried and also allowed the model to work at a target speed of 30 mph.

 ### Handling Latency
 The combination of parameters above allowed the controller to handle 100us latency.